 Some of the properties are allowed both reading and writing

-, some of the properties are intended only for reading
+, some of the properties are intended read only

 2) Object Holds METHODS